coateds/DevOpsOnWindows/InstallationNotes.md

 * Extra options: File System Caching and Git Cred Mngr - Y, Symbolic links - N

 Plain Git repos can be recovered directly and will work once git has been installed.
-Still have to recover and configure SSH for connecting to EWE
+<font color=red>Still have to recover and configure SSH for connecting to EWE</font>

 ## ChefDK
 Downloads:  chefdk-1.2.22-1-x86.msi